 Different practice education placements may have specific recommended texts.
 The texts listed below contain information that deals with a wide range of practice areas.
 Students are recommended to read the specific chapters of these books that deal with the practice area in which they will be working.

-Dancza, K. & Rodger, S. (2018) Implementing occuaption-centred practice: A practical guide for occupational therapy pracifce learning.
-London.
-Routlege
+Dancza, K. & Rodger, S. (2018) Implementing occupation-centred practice: A practical guide for occupational therapy practice learning.
+Routledge.

 Submission of assessment items

 Assessements are viewed as a whole, you must pass all assessment items to pass the unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.